A simple relation of guessing probability in quantum key distribution: Introduction

-Shannon's introduction of entropy into the communication studies led to the seminal formulation of information theory, by which an information-theoretic proof of security was for the first time attained for symmetric cryptography~\cite{shannon49}.
-In modern parlance, the proof is motivated by a similarity between the receiver (Bob) who receives signals from the sender (Alice), and the eavesdropper (Eve) who may intercept and resend the signals transmitting in between.
+That security of communication systems can be certified by using entropic criteria is attributed to Shannon, whose introduction of entropy into the communication studies led to the seminal formulation of information theory, by which an information-theoretic proof of security was for the first time attained for symmetric cryptography~\cite{shannon49}.
+In modern parlance, the security proof is motivated by a similarity between the receiver (Bob) who receives signals from the sender (Alice), and the eavesdropper (Eve) who may intercept and resend the signals transmitting in between.
 Hence a theoretical secrecy index---i.e., the equivocation---can be estimated by means of the conditional entropy $H(A|E)$, with $A$ representing the original message and $E$ the intercepted message.
 Much of the similarity between Bob and Eve is maintained in quantum cryptography~\cite{bb84,ekert91}.
 For instance, the quantum secure key rate is computed by a properly optimized difference between $S(A|E)$ and $S(A|B)$~\cite{ben-or05,renner-konig05,renner-phd}, where $S(x|y)$ denotes the quantum conditional von Neumann entropy resembling its classical counterpart.
 Nevertheless, quantum theory imposes a tradeoff on Bob and Eve, rendering Eve's intercepts detectable (see~\cite{gisin02,scarani09,lo2014,lo2016,pan2020} and references therein).
 It is noted that Eve, who presumably has an arbitrarily high-dimensional quantum memory, may be able to perform compatible measurements to discriminate Alice's outcomes under incompatible measurements~\cite{albert83}.